nix4cyber/n4c/network/cracking.md

 ### Cracking the WEP key

-Once you have captured enough packets (at least 10000 IVs), you can crack the WEP key using the following command:
+Once you have captured enough packets (at least 50000 IVs, recommended 200000), you can crack the WEP key using the following command:

 ```bash
 sudo aircrack-ng <output_file>